Home Consciousness How Your Faith in Soulmates Is Affecting Your Relationship—What Science Has to Say

 A solution for Soulmate believers

-If you’re continuously looking for ‘the one’ then your ability to nurture the existing relationships will also decrease.
-Instead, follow these steps to avoid it.
+If you’re continuously looking for ‘the one’, then your ability to nurture the existing relationships will also decrease.
+Instead, follow these steps to prevent it from happening.

 1. Repetitions